michaelhaaf/comp551-project-2/README.md

 # Results
 results are printed to timestamped directories within the ./results directory.
 ROC curve, accuracy/FI, and the submission file are automatically generated here.

+# Custom Naive Bayes Instructions:

+Before Running the code you need to have you train test split ready The X and Y values are converted to list for convenience (from numpy) Naive Bayes Run Uses CountVectorizer to create an input and the creates a NB classifier object that object is the fitted into the training data which is directly followed by a prediction for the parameters in these files an accuracy of 87.74 was obtained